 - Obtained favorable, prompt settlement for a financial planning corporation in an ERISA action filed by a profit sharing plan;

 - Successfully represented client in federal administrative law proceedings regarding Medicare overpayment investigation;

 - Successfully opposed petition for writ of certiorari to the Rhode Island Supreme Court challenging a trial court ruling regarding the payment of expert witnesses by opposing party;

 - Enforced mechanics' liens on behalf of a multinational excavation company;

-- Served as Rhode Island local counsel in a variety of business disputes.
+- Served as Rhode Island and Massachusetts local counsel in a variety of business disputes.